MicrosoftDocs/azure-docs/articles/expressroute/expressroute-locations.md

   * Follow steps in [Create an ExpressRoute circuit](expressroute-howto-circuit-classic.md) to set up connectivity.

 ## Connectivity through satellite operators
-If you are remote and don't have fiber connectivity or you want to explore other connectivity options you can check the following satellite operators.
+If you are remote and do not have fiber connectivity or you want to explore other connectivity options you can check the following satellite operators.

 * Intelsat
 * [SES](https://www.ses.com/networks/signature-solutions/signature-cloud/ses-and-azure-expressroute)